-Students complete 36 units of coursework and write a dissertation.
-The program of study consists of a foundational course, research methods courses, research colloquia, advanced seminars, a student-designed area of specialization, two comprehensive exams, and a dissertation.
+Students in the EWP PhD program complete 36 units of coursework and write a dissertation.
+The program of study consists of a foundational course, research methods courses, research colloquia, two advanced seminars, an optional student-designed area of specialization, one comprehensive exam, and a dissertation.
 Students focus on a specific area of study and develop methodological skills.
 They work closely with their advisors to design an individualized curriculum and participate in research colloquia to articulate their dissertation research project.

 - Goal 1.
 Produce original scholarly works in the field of East-West psychology and spirituality.

 - Objective 1.
 Demonstrate comprehensive knowledge and expertise in a selected area of specialization within East-West studies.